nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 The core problem is the same: how do we gracefully rehydrate our services with data that now lives in cold storage?

-## 2. The Two Paths to Rehydration
+## 2. Core Rehydration Patterns

-Here are the primary architectural choices for getting historical data from cold storage back to your services.
+Three main architectural patterns for accessing historical data, each with its own trade-offs and requirements.

-### Option 1: Kafka Tiered Storage
+### Pattern 1: Kafka Tiered Storage

 The most elegant solution is one that eliminates the need for a separate ETL process: using a Kafka distribution that supports [Tiered Storage](https://docs.confluent.io/platform/current/kafka/tiered-storage.html).
 This feature allows Kafka to automatically move older event segments to object storage like S3, while the topic's log remains logically intact and infinitely queryable.
 The data is physically in two places, but Kafka presents it as a single, seamless stream.